sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/40-Hardware.md

 ## Checkoff
 Come to TA hours and have a TA verify that all your hardware is set up correctly before continuing.

+We will check that:

+* there are no shorts on your power distribution board

+* all solder joints are secure

+* motors are screwwed in securely in the correct clockwise/counterclockwise configuration

+* camera is secure

+* IR sensor is secure.